jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 {% endraw %}
 ```

 Just like that, we now have a footer with automatic translations.
-Since this file is a Nunjucks include, it has access to all variables defined in the template context, which means it has access to our `locale` variable.

 ## Flexible by design